wharfkit/website/src/lib/docs/AccountKit/Resource.md

 ### Arguments

-The `Resource` class accepts two parameters:
+The `Resource` class constructor accepts two parameters:

-- `resourceType`: The type of resource that `Resource` instance is wrapping.
-Supported types include `cpu`, `net`, and `ram`.
+- `resourceType`: The type of resource that the `Resource` instance is wrapping.
+Can be either `cpu`, `net` or `ram`.
 - `data`: The data object representing the Antelope blockchain account details.
-This can be obtained using the `data` property on any [account](/docs/account-kit/account) instance.
+This can be obtained using the `data` property on any [Account](/docs/account-kit/account) instance.

 ## Usage